Maryamt08/Nailed-it/README.md

 # Description:

-An application created for users to leave reviews for nail techinicans within the DMV, specifically in the Tysons Corner area.
-Here, users log into their account and find their nail tech to leave a review based on their service.
-They can also rate their nail techs on a scale of 1 to 5 stars and view previous reviews and associated photos.
+An application created for users to leave reviews for nail techinicans.
+Users can create an account as a Nail tech to promote their business or as a user to browse nail techs and leave reviews.

 Live link : https://nailtechreview.herokuapp.com/